perezv72/zip-extractor/README.md

-# zip-extractor
+# Geopy, GoogleV3 postal code extractor
-This python script extracts postal code data in the results returned by the GoogleV3 geocoder in geopy.
+This python script extracts postal code data from the results returned by the GoogleV3 geocoder in geopy.
 The script can be easily manipulated to extract other address components.